Frequently asked questions

 Some trusts will accept students in year 10 but this will depend on the trust you will be applying to and the kind of work you will be doing.
 It is worth speaking to your local NHS trust directly or the work experience co-ordinator at your school or college.

-There are around 60 different types of doctor, from surgeon to radiologist, anaesthetist and paediatrician.
-As well as speaking to your local NHS organisations, you may want to contact the medical schools to see if they give any particular advice about relevant work experience.
+There are around 60 different types of doctor, from cardiologist to surgeon, and from anaesthetist to paediatrician.
+As well as speaking to your local NHS organisations, you may want to contact your nearest medical school to see if they give any particular advice about relevant work experience.
 If you cannot get a placement with a doctor, it might be useful to join the St John Ambulance service.
 Any experience of care work will be advantageous; the most important thing is being comfortable dealing with people who need care.
 Try and get a variety of experience, ideally with people of different ages and with different needs, such as the elderly, young people and those with mental ill health or learning disabilities.
 As well as the NHS, you could try social services departments, charities or elderly people’s homes.